2008 Fiesta Bowl: Game summary

 Oklahoma came back in the second half early with a field goal, followed by a goal line touchdown run by Chris Brown.
 The Sooners went for a 2-point conversion after the touchdown, but Bradford's pass was incomplete, leaving the score at 20–15.
-The Mountaineers answered back with a 17-yard run by Noel Devine for the touchdown to put the Mountaineers up 27–15.
+After an unsuccessful onside kick attempt by the Sooners, the Mountaineers answered back with a 17-yard run by Noel Devine for the touchdown to put the Mountaineers up 27–15.
 The Mountaineers scored again to end the third quarter, this time on a 30-yard reverse run by Darius Reynaud, to put the Mountaineers up 34–15 going into the fourth quarter.
 The Sooners scored early again, off of a Bradford pass to Quentin Chaney, but yet again failed a 2-point conversion attempt.
 West Virginia continued to roll however, as White hooked up with receiver Tito Gonzales for a 79-yard touchdown pass to put the Mountaineers up 41–21.
 The pass is the longest offensive play in West Virginia school bowl history.
 Oklahoma scored again on a Bradford pass, this time to Juaquin Iglesias, but this time kicked the extra point to make the score 41–28.
 The Mountaineers sealed the game with six minutes left on a 65-yard touchdown run by Noel Devine, his second score of the game.